What is indemnity insurance for lack of building regulations adherence? Find out whether you need it, what it covers and how you can get it.

-It’s a type of policy that’s sometimes recommended by conveyancing solicitors because work has been done to the property - an extension has been built, for example - but there’s a lack of evidence that building regulation consent was granted.
+It’s a type of policy that’s sometimes recommended by conveyancing solicitors because work has been done to the property - an extension has been built, for example - but there’s a concern from the local authority over lack of evidence that building regulation consent was granted.

 Indemnity insurance for planning permission is available too if you lack the documents to prove that planning permission was granted.

-Do you need a ‘lack of building regulations’ indemnity policy?
+Do you need a ‘lack of building regulations approval’ indemnity policy?

 While the paperwork is being checked for the house sale, if there’s no completion certificate showing that the appropriate building regs process has been followed, an indemnity insurance policy is often requested by the buyers’ solicitors.

-The indemnity insurance is designed to protect the new homeowners (and subsequent owners) if the local authority serves a building regulation enforcement notice.
-Basically, the local authority can force the owner to alter or remove any work that doesn’t comply with building regulations, and the insurance can cover the cost of this.
+The indemnity insurance is designed to protect the new homeowners (and subsequent owners) against legal action if the local authority serves a building regulation enforcement notice.
+Basically, the local authority can force the owner to alter or remove any work that doesn’t comply with building regulations.
+The insurance can cover the legal costs or fees associated with this.

-In practice, building regulations indemnity insurance is very rarely claimed on and some people question how useful it really is.
+In practice, building regulations indemnity insurance is very rarely claimed on and some people question how useful it really is (it wouldn’t, for example, cover the cost of putting any work right).
 But many people agree to buy a policy so that the house sale can progress.
 If you’re selling a property, you may find that the buyer’s solicitors and the mortgage lenders insist on an indemnity policy being in place before the sale can go ahead.
 If you’re buying a property, your conveyancing solicitor may advise that a policy should be purchased before you proceed.

 How much does it cost?